kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 Questions 1.61-1.70
 -------------------

-??% - F: ?
+60% - F: 61, 63, 64, 69

 ### Q1.61
 A 16-year-old girl stepped on a broken piece of glass while walking barefoot and severed the lateral plantar nerve in her left foot.
 The _lateral plantar nerve_ is a branch of:

-	A. The tibial nerve - F
+	A. The tibial nerve
 	B. The sural nerve
 	C. The deep peroneal nerve
-	D. The saphenous nerve - F
+	D. The saphenous nerve
-	E. The femoral nerve - F
+	E. The femoral nerve

-#### Answer: B. The sural nerve - ?
+#### Answer: B. The sural nerve - *FALSE* = A. The tibial nerve - TRUE
+- The lateral and medial plantar nerves are both branches of the tibial nerve.
+These branches continue to the plantar surface of the foot, innervating the muscles there and providing cutaneous innervation to the skin of the sole.
+The sural nerve is a cutaneous nerve that provides sensory innervation to the skin of the posterior surface of the lower leg and the skin of the lateral side of the foot.
+The deep peroneal nerve innervates the anterior compartment of the leg and the muscles on the dorsum of the foot, and provides sensory innervation to the web of skin between the first and second toes.
+The saphenous nerve is a branch of the femoral nerve that travels with the great saphenous vein; it provides cutaneous innervation to the skin of the medial sides of both the leg and the foot.
+The femoral nerve innervates the anterior (quadriceps) compartment of the thigh, which allows for extension at the knee.

 ### Q1.62
 **Scissor gait** is caused by _adduction of the thigh_.
 The nerve responsible for this abnormality is: